peterT23/peterT23/README.md

  🌱 I’m currently learning **Typescript, NextJs**

-💞️ I found that coding is my passion and my love to pursue.
+💞️ I found that coding is my passion to pursue.

  </div>